vxksnz/.github/profile/README.md

 ### Technologies??????? 🔬
 i have no idea of programming technologies, but i know how to use Kicad.
-I used to programm in C and C++ (Java i hate u), obviusly focused in microcontrollers
+I used to programm in C and C++ (Java i hate u), obviusly focused in microcontrollers.

 <p align="center">
   <a href="https://www.kicad.org/" target="_blank">